jvde-github/AIS-catcher/README.md

 ## What's new?
 - AIS-catcher can now partially be configured from a configuration file in JSON format, see [here](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#Configuration-file).
 - Addition of a new decoder that allows to use the program as a command line utility to decode NMEA lines.
-There is also a new data format ``TXT``, see this [section](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#AIS-catcher-as-a-command-line-NMEA-decoder) which should make it easy to use AIS-catcher to process and forward data from a DaisyHat.
+There is also a new data format ``TXT``, see this [section](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#AIS-catcher-as-a-command-line-NMEA-decoder) which should make it easy to use AIS-catcher to process and forward data from a dAISy Hat.
 - My home station feeds data to FleetMon, amongst others, and I noticed that in the FleetMon dashboard a decent portion of my messages were reported as error.
 My hypothesis is (and I think I am right) that this is just certain message types being classified as such.
 I created an experimental functionality to filter UDP, HTTP and screen output on message type, e.g. send only messages of type 1, 2, 3, 5, 18, 19, 24 and 27 over UDP:
 ```console